loganknecht/LearnYouAHaskell/README.md

 # LearnYouAHaskell
-This is a test repository created for leaning Haskell from the "http://learnyouahaskell.com" resource
+This is a repository created for leatning Haskell from the "http://learnyouahaskell.com" resource